ZincCondoAssociation/Meeting-2024-01-13/index.md

 - Dish antennas can be removed.
 - Bikes should not be brought into the building.
 Bruce has added this to the Evolve web site.
 - Sign or talk to UPS to put packages along the side hall.
-- If music or noise gets too loud, talk to whoever is doing it.
+- If music or noise gets too loud, Patrick said come talk to him and he will turn it down.